InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/client-sdk-reference.md

 ### Function List Overview

 The **Function List** outlines key properties and interfaces of the INTMAX Client SDK, enabling seamless user authentication, token balance management, and interaction with the INTMAX network.
 It provides clear and standardized methods for handling authentication states, token information, and paginated data retrieval to ensure efficient integration and extensibility across different use cases.

-**Interfaces Overview**

-The following interfaces are designed to be used as part of the INTMAX Client SDK.
-These interfaces provide a flexible and generic structure for handling paginated data retrieval and transaction-related operations.
-They ensure a standardized way to manage various entities, allowing seamless integration and extensibility across different use cases in the INTMAX ecosystem

 ### Basic Interfaces